EasyG0ing1/UnitConverter/README.md

 ## Additional Features

-### Builder Method
+### Builder Class

-Lets you optionally set the number of decimal places in the output as well as the Locale on a single instantiation line.
-Those two settings only apply when using the `convertToString` method of the class.
+Lets you create your Converter using Builder style, which can be preferable for readibility and usability, allowing you to set all parameters in a single line of code.
+Leverage the intelligent coding assistance that your IDE provides to make it easier to access the relevant parameters of Converter.

 ```Java
 Converter voltConverter = new Converter.Builder(VOLTAGE, VOLT).decimals(4).locale(Locale.GERMANY).build();